RasmussenLab/MOVE/docs/source/pages/tutorial.rst

 |:arrow_up:| This command will create a ``results_sig_assoc.tsv`` file, listing
 each pair of associated features and the corresponding median p-value for such association.
 There should be ~120 associations found.
-Due to the nature of the method, this number may fluctuate.
+Due to the nature of the method, this number may slightly fluctuate.

 |:warning:| Note that the value after ``task=`` matches the name of our
 configuration file.
 We can create multiple configuration files (for example, changing hyperparameters like learning rate) and call them by their name here.

 |:stopwatch:| This command takes approximately 45 min to run on a work laptop
 (Intel Core i7-10610U @ 1.80 GHz, 32 MB RAM).
+You can track the progress by checking the corresponding log file created in the ``logs`` folder.

 If you want to run, the Bayesian approach instead.
 Run: